“Seven Brothers, Cruel”

 “You could take me away, then,” she said, excited.
 “You could protect me.”
 She shivered.
 “I hate it here.
 They’re terrible to me here, they never let me leave.
 I’d do anything to get away.
 I’d leave tonight, if you’d let me.”

 “With you,” she said.
 “Back to your hall, to meet your lady mother.
 We’d marry and I’d stay with you forever.”

-Away in the night, Galan thought, the two of them -- because he couldn't involve his company in this.
-But the two of them could ride fast, be back to his own lands within a few weeks, and married.
-"Your brothers might come after us."
+Away in the night, Galan thought, the two of them–because he couldn’t involve his company in this.
+But the two of them could ride fast, be back on his own lands within in a few weeks, and married.
+“Your brothers might come after us.”

 He wondered how fast they could follow, and how well they could fight, and how badly they would want her back.
 She was their sister, after all, and there were seven of them.
 Seven against one.

 He stared at her, at her flushed cheeks and desperate eyes.
 She needed to be rescued from all this, he knew.
 And what was it for, the hard hours with the sword and lance, the daydreams, the sad longings, if not for this?